-- 6.1 Rewards form an integral part of the life of the school.
-We encourage the establishment of good teacher/student relationships and support for the School's values through a system of rewards: verbal praise and written feedback for good effort and work; reports to parents; reflection upon individual progress and achievement through the termly student development plans; public praise via School and House assemblies, prize giving (in Assemblies, and on Speech Days); and in class through the awarding of House Points. - 6.2 House Points are given to students who show excellence in their work and/or behaviour.
+- a) Rewards form an integral part of the life of the school.
+We encourage the establishment of good teacher/student relationships and support for the School's values through a system of rewards: verbal praise and written feedback for good effort and work; reports to parents; reflection upon individual progress and achievement through the termly student development plans; public praise via School and House assemblies, prize giving (in Assemblies, and on Speech Days); and in class through the awarding of House Points. - b) House Points are given to students who show excellence in their work and/or behaviour.
 Students given House Points are celebrated by their tutor in the first instance.
-There is further congratulation of those who get significant numbers of House Points, for example in assembly. - 6.3 House Points can be earned in class, Enrichment, extra-curricular activities or the House for - 6.3.1 Excellent achievement in a specific piece of work, activity or assignment; - 6.3.2 Showing great character or community spirit, such as resilience in an area of difficulty - 6.3.3 Teamwork - 6.3.4 Kindness to others - 6.3.5 Initiative - 6.3.6 Showing a high level of motivation or continued motivation over a long period. - 6.4 Head of School's Commendation - 6.4.1 Commendation Certificates are awarded by the Head of Senior School for excellence in recognition of a particular piece of work or for consistent exemplary work throughout the term or year. - 6.4.2 They can also be awarded for significant improvement of motivation in a certain area, personifying the Wellington spirit. - 6.4.3 A Head of School's Commendation is worth 10 House Points. - 6.5 House Points accumulate towards the annual Senior House Cup, awarded at the end of the school year at Final Assembly or Speech Day.
+There is further congratulation of those who get significant numbers of House Points, for example in assembly. - c) House Points can be earned in class, Enrichment, extra-curricular activities or the House for - i.
+Excellent achievement in a specific piece of work, activity or assignment; - ii.
+Showing great character or community spirit, such as resilience in an area of difficulty - iii.
+Teamwork - iv.
+Kindness to others - v.
+Initiative - vi.
+Showing a high level of motivation or continued motivation over a long period. - d) House Points accumulate towards the annual Senior House Cup, awarded at the end of the school year at Final Assembly or Speech Day.

-7 Sanctions
+5 Sanctions